 This particular type of Stone Age axe differs from the typical flint or chert-type axe because the stone, whist extremely hard, does not flake when struck.
 In order to produce an 'axe shape', our ancestors would chip away at a piece of hardstone (a process known as 'pecking') until the desired shape was achieved.
 The axe would then be ground on a flat whetstone to produce a cutting edge - hence the pecked & ground axehead.

-The axehead is around 9cm in length and presented on an engraved oak plinth.
-Note that there is some minor damage to the reverse.
+The beautifully polished axehead is around 9cm in length and presented on an engraved oak plinth.

 Acquired by Timeless on the UK Antiquities market, 2021.